yereverluvinunclebert/Panzer-OHM-Gauge-VB6/README.md

 # Panzer-OHM-Gauge-VB6

   A FOSS OHM Gauge VB6 WoW64 Widget for Windows Vista, 7, 8 and 10/11+.
-There will also be a version for Reactos and XP, watch this space for the link.
+There will also be a version later for Reactos and XP, watch this space for the link.
 Also tested and running well on Linux and Mac os/X using Wine.

- My current VB6/RC6 PSD program being worked upon now, about 95% complete, awaiting handling of input from alternative source libre Hardware Monitor, testing on Windows XP and Win7 32bit and some multi-monitor checking, completion of the CHM help file and the creation of the setup.exe.
-This Panzer widget is based upon the Yahoo/Konfabulator widget of the same visual design and using very similar operation.
+One of my VB6/RC6 PSD WoW 64 designs, a work largely complete but as with all software some tasks to complete and unfound bugs to repair.
+However, it works, there is an installer and it does the job. i.
+New version always coming.
+This VB6 widget is based upon the Yahoo/Konfabulator and Xwidgets of the same design.
+Those older widget platforms are now obsolete so I have migrated the code to a new development environment.
+Each exists now as a Windows binary.
+Look in the releases folder for an installer.

  Why VB6?
 Well, with a 64 bit, modern-language improvement upgrade on the way with 100% compatible TwinBasic coupled with support for transparent PNGs via RC/Cairo, VB6 code has an amazing future.